oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Redirection 3xx {#redirects}

-HTTP clients that follow 3xx (Redirection) class of status codes SHOULD be aware of the possible dangers of redirects, such as infinite redirection loops, since they can be used for denial of service attacks on clients.
+HTTP clients that follow 3xx (Redirection) status codes SHOULD be aware of the possible dangers of redirects, such as infinite redirection loops, since they can be used for denial-of-service attacks on clients.
 A client SHOULD detect and intervene in infinite redirections.
 Clients SHOULD apply the guidance for redirects given in {{Section 15.4 of RFC9110}}.

 ## Expiration and Caching {#security-ttl}